VltraHeaven/vltraheaven.io/content/posts/meditations/what_a_year/index.md

 I'm fairly certain this site won't be much of a 'professional' blog moving foward, though I'm sure it was half-past impossible for anyone to take the dystopian-future, pixel art theming seriously.
 I doubt the five people who accidentally stumble over it will mind.
 Plus, it's far more fufilling to just run as a platform for creative expression while in indefinite, self-imposed exile from social media.

-Past that, anything else the future may or may not bring is just icing.
+Past that, anything else the future may or may not hold is just icing.

 - Heaven_